 As part of the grooming routine, you should clean your Boston Terrier’s ears regularly.
 If you rather not take your pooch to the groomers, you can do it by yourself at home.

-So, how to clean Boston Terrier ears?
-You can clean your Boston Terrier’s ears in six steps:
+Here’s how to clean your Boston Terrier’s ears in six steps:

-Continue reading to find out what supplies you need, how to clean your BT’s ears (step by step) and how often you should be doing it!
+Continue reading to discover find out what supplies you need, the step-by-step guide on how to clean your Boston Terrier’s ears, and how often you should be doing it!

 Before getting started…

-Here are supplies you are going to need for cleaning your Boston Terrier’s ears:
+Here are some essential supplies you are going to need for cleaning your Boston Terrier’s ears:

 There’s a wide variety of ear cleaners.
 You can either go for a homemade solution like water and vinegar mix (very diluted solution to reduce the sting) or get an alcohol free ear cleaner.